San Francisco. Let’s start there.

 No, we begin with San Francisco – or more specifically, an old four story apartment building located at 2322 Fillmore St. where until recently Kristen lived – because that is where the drumbeat of creativity that courses through her veins were aided and abetted by a cadre of benevolent ghosts who lived under the very same roof in the 1950s-60s:

 Seminal Beat artists & poets like Craig Kauffman, Ed Moses, Jim Newman, Les and Mary Ker, and Jay DeFeo, among others.

-Bill Berkson’s 1996 Art in America essay entitled “In the Heat of the Rose”, in fact, left “such an impact on (my) understanding of the practice of painting, what painting could be.
+DeFeo, especially -- she of the legendary story of 'The Rose' -- has always played a central role in Kristen’s development as an artist.
+Bill Berkson’s 1996 Art in America essay entitled “In the Heat of the Rose”, in fact, left “such an impact on my understanding of the practice of painting, what painting could be.
 I was so impressed to learn about Jay’s work, and proud that she was from the Bay Area too.”

 To this day, every time Kristen teaches a beginning painting class, her students start with that article.

 A recent move to North Carolina may have changed the view… but not Kristen's viewpoint.